-- Descriptions of actions taken to control CCR fugitive dust at PEGS during the previous year. - A record of citizen complaints received during the previous year. - A summary of corrective measures taken during the previous year to address citizen complaints.
+- Descriptions of actions taken to control CCR fugitive dust at the Site during the previous year. - A record of citizen complaints received during the previous year. - A summary of corrective measures taken during the previous year to address citizen complaints.